 What are the people issues?

 Sales people are notorious for their thick-skin and focus.
 This is no accident as we often recruit them for these traits.
 We often want sales people to be single-minded, focussed on winning and many organisations forgive or even expect some selfishness.
 It’s part of the traditional sales culture.
-Observance of rules and process, attention to details and admin are not.
+Observance of rules and process, attention to details and admin is not.

-And, from the salesman’s point of view, the benefits of a CRM maybe for the rest of the organisation or for the management.
+And, from the salesman’s point of view, the benefits of a CRM may be for the rest of the organisation or for the management.

 Often central administrative staff and management define the system in order that it collects data they want for reporting and analysis, but the burden of collecting this falls on front-line staff who see no benefit themselves.